Interesting Facts About Rosa Parks for Kids

 - Rosa Parks believed strongly in faith and even went on to write a memoir in the year 1995.
 Her memoir was titled “Quiet and Strength.”
 In the book, she explains how her faith kept her going during her tough times.

-- The city of Detroit has even named a street after her, called the Rosa Parks Boulevard.
+- The city of Detroit has even named a street after her, called Rosa Parks Boulevard.
 Many stations are also named after her.

 - On December 1, 2005, the bus authority paid tribute to Rosa on the 50th anniversary of her arrest by keeping a seat vacant as a mark of respect.

-- The boycott did not go down well with many sections of the society.
+- The boycott did not go down well with many sections of society.
 Even after the court granted bail to Rosa after she was fined $14 in total, she was again arrested for participating in the boycott and the protests.
 Rosa Parks even received death threats during the boycott.
 The violence had escalated to such an extent that some civil rights leaders’ houses were bombed.

 - Mike and Marian Ilitch used to pay the rent for Rosa Parks’ apartment in Detroit for more than 10 years.

-- Many states across the USA celebrate Rosa Parks’ Day on either the 4th of February, which is her birthday, or the 1st of December, which was the day of her arrest.
+- Many states across the USA celebrate Rosa Parks Day on either the 4th of February, which is her birthday, or the 1st of December, which was the day of her arrest.

 Almost everyone has heard of Rosa Parks and how her actions led to the end of segregation in the USA.
 Not only did she suffer a lot during her lifetime due to her race, but she was also arrested and tried in court for refusing to give up her seat to a white passenger.
 This event ignited the Montgomery Bus Boycott.
 Now that you know about her contribution to racial equality in the USA, you are one step ahead towards becoming more knowledgeable about the country’s glorious history.
+We hope you learned a good deal in this article on information about Rosa Parks.

 Also Read:

-Facts About Abraham Lincoln for Children
+Abraham Lincoln Facts for Children

-Facts About Christopher Columbus for Children
+Facts About Christopher Columbus for Kids

 Interesting Facts About Isaac Newton for Children